 I recently had the pleasure to speak with filmmaker Duwayne Dunham about his long, illustrious career in film.
 Duwayne had a lot of great stories to tell about working with David Lynch & George Lucas, the many projects he’s worked on and a little bit of information about his upcoming film, The Happy Worker.
 This is a really fun conversation that I hope you enjoy!

 DD: I wish that kind of good fortunate on everybody.
 I was really blessed to be in the right place at the right time and catch a lot of very fortunate breaks and evidently have the goods to back it up.
 The funny part of the story is before Star Wars came out, right before, I got a phone call from someone.
-I had went to film school in San Francisco and it’s a very small film community up there.
-I got a call one day and it was this woman claiming to be the assistant to George Lucas and she said he wanted to talk to me.
-I of course didn’t believe her and asked her who put her up to this.
-She said no, just hang on and then this guy gets on the phone and says “Hello, this is George, I want you to come work for me”.
-I said, “Maybe you ought to meet me first”.
-George said “Ok, great.
+I had gone to film school in San Francisco, and it’s a very small film community up there.
+I got a call one day and it was this woman claiming to be the assistant to George Lucas, and she said he wanted to talk to me.
+I, of course, didn’t believe her and asked her who put her up to this.
+She said no, just hang on and then this guy gets on the phone and says, “Hello, this is George, I want you to come work for me.”
+I said, “Maybe you ought to meet me first.”
+George said, “Ok, great.
 When can you be here?”
-So that began a very interesting, productive, wonderful time that lasted 7 or 8 years.
-I remember standing in front of him and he was offering me this position to be his personal editorial assistant and live there at the studio and kind of keep an eye on things.
-I said, “Fine but George, I really want to make my own movies”.
-He said to me and this was sage advice, “There’s 3 ways you do that.
-1, by going out and getting any work you can find.
-2, you learn to direct by writing.
-You write a good enough script and control it and you can demand that you direct it.
-The 3rd way is to learn directing through editing”.
+So that began a very interesting, productive, wonderful time that lasted seven or eight years.
+I remember standing in front of him, and he was offering me this position to be his personal editorial assistant and live there at the studio and kind of keep an eye on things.
+I said, “Fine, but George, I really want to make my own movies.”
+He said to me, and this was sage advice, “There are three ways you do that.
+One, by going out and getting any work you can find.
+Two, you learn to direct by writing.
+You write a good enough script and control it, and you can demand that you direct it.
+The third way is to learn to direct through editing”.
 I took about 5 minutes and thought about all of that and said ok, let’s go.
 Let’s do it.

-That lead to Star Wars, Empire Strikes Back, Return of the Jedi, Black Stallion, Raiders of the Lost Arc, the sequel—just a bunch of stuff.
-More American Graffiti was in there so it was not only back to back to back but also overlapping all the time.
+That lead to Star Wars, Empire Strikes Back, Return of the Jedi, Black Stallion, Raiders of the Lost Ark, the sequel—just a bunch of stuff.
+More American Graffiti was in there, so it was not only back to back to back but also overlapping all the time.
 It was really terrific.
 Sitting with George on all those projects, as close as we were, was a real education.
 After Return of the Jedi, George said he was not going to make movies for a while.
-I was the 4th person he had hired in his company and he told me I could stay if I wanted.
-I told him I was going to go out and get more work and we would get together again someday and I’ll be that much more valuable and knowledgeable.
-Believe it or not, not too long after, the phone rang and this man says “Hi, it’s David Lynch.
+I was the 4th person he had hired in his company, and he told me I could stay if I wanted.
+I told him I was going to go out and get more work and we would get together again someday, and I’ll be that much more valuable and knowledgeable.
+Believe it or not, not too long after, the phone rang, and this man says “Hi, it’s David Lynch.
 I want you to come work for me”.
-I said the same thing to him that I said to George, “Maybe you ought meet me first”.
-He told me he was in L.A. and I told him I’ll come tomorrow.
+I said the same thing to him that I said to George, “Maybe you ought to meet me first.”
+He told me he was in L.A. and I told him I’d come tomorrow.

 AG: I wanted to ask about directing the first episode of Twin Peaks once it got picked up.
 You’re a new director and the cast and crew has been away from the project for a while, between filming the pilot and the first episode after it was picked up.
 You’re kind of a constant.
 Besides Lynch and Frost, you’re the one that knew the material probably the best as the pilot’s editor.
 What was that like for you as not only a new director but also being tasked with getting everybody back into their roles and this world?

-DD: Well you know, obviously it was a lot of pressure and it wouldn’t matter if it was my first or hundredth, you feel that pressure.
+DD: Well, you know, obviously it was a lot of pressure, and it wouldn’t matter if it was my first or hundredth, you feel that pressure.
 I actually was the logical choice because I was literally a month away from having finished the cut on the pilot episode.
-And you’re right, I knew the characters better than they knew their characters.
-So, for me, I had to kind of help everybody get back into that groove you know.
-Mark was there and he was very valuable with those discussions.
+And you’re right; I knew the characters better than they knew their characters.
+So, for me, I had to kind of help everybody get back into that groove, you know.
+Mark was there, and he was very valuable with those discussions.
 It was great.
-It was really it was nice to see those people again.
+It was really nice to see those people again.
 The pilot episode plus those first seven episodes, for me that’s the real Twin Peaks family.
 That’s the one that I think to this day everybody would drop anything they were doing and go help any of us that were on that together.
 That is the situation that was created by David and Mark.
-Yes they were the studio but they didn’t act like the studio.
-It was very free and creative and everybody loved each other.
+Yes, they were the studio, but they didn’t act like the studio.
+It was very free and creative, and everybody loved each other.
 We had such a good time.

 AG: How does that compare to the second season, where you would go onto direct two more episodes?

 AG: You’ve been directing for a long time since the original Twin Peaks aired.
-Now with the new series, what was it like for you to not only revisit the world of Twin Peaks and go back to working with David after 20 plus years but also to put on your editors hat again?
+Now with the new series, what was it like for you to not only revisit the world of Twin Peaks and go back to working with David after twenty plus years but also to put on your editor’s hat again?

-DD: Well I never really took that hat off.
+DD: Well, I never really took that hat off.
 I consider myself an editor first and foremost.
 I shoot around the movie where a guy like Spielberg shoots the movie.
 I shoot around it and find it in the cutting room, to borrow an expression from Lucas.
-Everything that I’ve directed, I’ve also edited and I always have an editor on board but I’m always in the room just like George would be.
+Everything that I’ve directed, I’ve also edited and I always have an editor on board, but I’m always in the room just like George would be.
 We’re always very physically hands on.
-With David and this particular schedule, the reality was that we did 9, 2 hour movies.
-We did 9 feature length films in 13 months.
+With David and this particular schedule, the reality was that we did 9, 2-hour movies.
+We did nine feature-length films in 13 months.
 When he started shooting, we basically had a year to deliver a fine cut.
 David never once saw one single scene in the nine months he was shooting.
-I cut every frame of that thing and that could only happen with a tremendous amount of trust between the two of us and my understanding and knowing his material as well as I did.
-When he sat down to watch it one week after he shut the cameras down, he sat down and watched a 14 hour movie took.
+I cut every frame of that thing, and that could only happen with a tremendous amount of trust between the two of us and my understanding and knowing his material as well as I did.
+When he sat down to watch it one week after he shut the cameras down, he sat down and watched a 14-hour movie took.
 To sit and watch 14 hours, that’s a lot of stuff.
 There would be no time to go back and fix it.
 I just had to the best I could, you know believe I had it right.
-With David’s stuff it’s not so hard to do that because it’s so specific.
+With David’s stuff, it’s not so hard to do that because it’s so specific.

-DD: Well there’s two things about Part 8.
+DD: Well, there are two things about Part 8.
 It’s total Lynch and I didn’t do anything in the explosion.
-I put a few things in but that was David’s baby.
-When he came back I said, “David I’m going to keep cutting and I’ll implement whatever notes you have.
-I’ve got to keep moving forward and then you come along behind me and you do these sections like the atomic explosion that only you know what’s in your mind, so you may as well do it yourself”.
+I put a few things in, but that was David’s baby.
+When he came back, I said, “David I’m going to keep cutting and I’ll implement whatever notes you have.
+I’ve got to keep moving forward, and then you come along behind me and you do these sections like the atomic explosion that only you know what’s in your mind, so you may as well do it yourself”.
 I remember he showed me something early on and I thought about it for a minute and then I answered and I’m so happy that I answered in this way.
-He knows I’m always the one that is saying come on David we’re spending too much time on this shot, etc. I saw a really long explosion mind trip thing and I answered something along the lines “David as long as each of these images remains interesting, this is going to be great”.
+He knows I’m always the one that is saying come on David we’re spending too much time on this shot, etc. I saw a really long explosion mind trip thing and I answered something along the lines “David as long as each of these images remains interesting, this is going to be great.”
 And he knew exactly what it was.
 I was hoping it wasn’t too long (laughs).

 DD: He’s earned the right.
 I think his whole career is not really completely understood.
 His vision, as it was being put together and even when it was presented to an audience, some people don’t get it.
 He’s met that kind of adversity his entire career.
-This was one where as along as he delivered the series on time in that one year period, the studio couldn’t touch it.
-That’s why it was important, we gotta get this done.
+This was one where as long as he delivered the series on time in that one year period, the studio couldn’t touch it.
+That’s why it was important; we have to get this done.
 Don’t let anybody come in and tamper with it.